crownstone/bluenet/docs/PROTOCOL.md

 --- | --- | ---
 0 | Broadcast | Send command to all stones.
 Else, its only sent to all stones in the list of stone IDs, which will take more time.
 1 | Ack all IDs | Retry until an ack is received from all stones in the list of stone IDs, or until timeout.
-2 | Use known IDs | Instead of using the provided stone IDs, use the stone IDs that this stone has seen.
+2 | Use known IDs | Instead of using the provided stone IDs, use the stone IDs that this stone has seen. **Not implemented yet.**

 <a name="behaviour_debug_packet"></a>